 I misplaced the recipe notebook that I used to jot down recipes when we moved into our new place 2 years ago.
 I had been meaning to go through the loft to find it but alas no one seemed to be free on Sundays.

 But one good thing from the lockdown was since all of us were free and ran out of things to do to keep ourselves busy, finally hunting it down was accomplished.

-And here I'm sharing one of my much loved soup that is simply perfect for this biting cold weather to sip on at nights.
+And here I'm sharing one of my much-loved soups that is simply perfect for this biting cold weather to sip on at night.